 1.)
-Upgrading and extending of Caltrain into San Francisco’s new Transbay Transit Center (TTC) should be the Bay Area’s No. 1 transportation priority.
-The TTC is located near 300,000 plus downtown jobs and adjacent to over 20,000 new transit-oriented housing units.
-Using subsurface moving pedestrian ramps the extended line will connect directly to the BART and Muni Metro subways.
-Caltrain and in the future high-speed trains will also connect directly to over 40 bus lines, thereby creating countless new transit connections for Bay Area travelers.
+Upgrading and extending Caltrain into San Francisco’s new Transbay Transit Center (TTC) should be the Region’s No. 1 transportation priority.
+The TTC is located near roughly 400,000 downtown jobs and adjacent to at least 25,000 new transit-oriented housing units.
+By linking the new Transit Center to Market Street via subsurface moving pedestrian ramps the extended line will connect Caltrain directly to nine BART and Muni Metro subway lines and the Muni’s F Line running on the surface of Market Street.
+The extension will also connect Caltrain and eventually high-speed, long-distance trains to over 40 bus lines.
+Taken all together this new nexus of public transit services will create countless new connection opportunities for Bay Area travelers.

 4.)
-To ease pressures on I-80, a transfer station between the Amtrak main line and BART should be constructed in West Oakland.
+To ease pressures on I-80, a transfer station between the Capitol Corridor service and BART should be constructed in West Oakland.
 To improve passenger rail connections between Auburn and San Jose the Capitol Corridor line should be significantly upgraded, as proposed by the Capitol Corridor Joint Powers Authority and BART.

 5.)
 AC Transit’s currently anemic ridership should least double.
-This can be accomplished by better routing, transit-only lanes where and when needed, better signing, better maps, a more user-friendly fare structure and….once the improvements are underway….an effective marketing program.
+This can be accomplished by better routing, transit-only lanes where and as needed, better signing, better maps, a more user-friendly fare structure and….once the improvements are underway….an effective marketing program.
+It is anticipated that absence a major economic collapse BART will run out of transbay carrying capacity sometime between 2025 and 2030.
+For this reason and because it will many decades before the much heralded second transbay rail service will be up and running, it is especially important that AC Transit adjust its routes and take such other actions as are needed to attract and serve a greatly increased transbay ridership.

 6.)
 Today’s Santa Clara Valley Transportation Authority’s light rail system is widely regarded as the worst in the entire country.
 As a result it is currently carrying about 25% of the riders it should be serving.
 Instead of extending a system with a rotten core, the focus should be on fixing the core.
 Steps should be taken to speed up and straighten out the grotesquely distorted routing along the existing Guadalupe and Vasona Lines.